Welcome to Oakleigh School and The Early Years Centre

 During this time, Ruth Harding (pictured opposite) will be acting up as Head Teacher when Jenny is not on-site.

-Tesco Bags of Help Initiative
+Oakleigh wins Tesco Bags of Help competition!

 We are committed to providing a broad, balanced and differentiated curriculum set within the framework of the National Curriculum and Early Years Foundation Stage through which children’s individual learning needs are met.